Frequently Asked Questions

-Patents can be granted for an entirely new product, a new component for an existing product, or a new use or application of an existing product.
-After the patent has expired, the invention falls into the “public domain”.
+• A patent protects a new, inventive and industrially-applicable invention and grants the patent proprietor the exclusive rights to exploit their invention for a fixed period.
+Patents can, for instance, be granted for a new product, a new component of an existing product, or a new use of an existing product.
+Once the patent term has expired, the invention falls into the public domain.
+A typical patent example is the chemical compound for a new cleaning product.

 A patent is also valid for a fixed period (usually 20 years).
 The patent is often subject to the payment of an "annuity" (an annual fee) to remain in force.